tohyuting/tp/docs/DeveloperGuide.md

 * 1a.
 CLI-nic detects an error in the entered supplier info.

   * 1a1.
 CLI-nic shows an error message .
   * 1a2.
-CLI-nic requests for the correct data.
+CLI-nic requests for valid data.
   * 1a3.
 User enters new data.

-    Steps 1a1-1a3 are repeated until the data entered are correct. <br>
+    Steps 1a1-1a3 are repeated until the data entered are valid. <br>
     Use case resumes from step 2.

 **Use case: UC03 Assign a macro**